Cvanshulll/totalitycorp-frontend-challenge/README.md

 #### Overview:
 This project is an e-commerce website that allows users to browse and buy products.
 It has features like viewing products, adding them to a cart, and checking out.
-This challenge tests coding skills, problem-solving, and user experience design.
 ## Features

 ### Product Listing